chilibase/chilibase/README.md

 - export to word via templating (placeholders like `{assoc1.assoc2.fieldX}` in word template) - uses library `docxtemplater` (*)
 - statistics module (based on principles of contingency table in excel) (*)
 - reporting module for creating excel exports in runtime (*)
-- logging sql queries including execution time.
+- logging sql queries including execution time
 - both backend and frontend use ESM (tsc compiles to ESM)
 - all used third party libraries are open source